AndrewTweddle/EntelectTronAIChallenge2012/README.md

 ## Rules overview

 The challenge was to write a command line utility to play the game of Tron against an opponent's "bot".

 The bot had to be written in either Java or a Visual Studio language (C#, VB.Net or Visual C++).
 The command line utility would be launched on every turn, read a board state from a file (passed as the single command line argument), make a move and write out the replacement file.
 Each bot had 5 seconds to make each move.

 However there was a twist...
 The game would be fought on a 30x30 grid representing a sphere.
 The board wrapped around horizontally.
 And rows 0 and 29 represented a single point each (the North and South pole).
 From a point in row 0 you could move to any point in row 1, and similarly for rows 29 and 28.

+An archive of the rules is available on [the way back machine](http://web.archive.org/web/20120721045001/http://challenge.entelect.co.za/Home/Rules)

 ## Testing